danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/07 Managing database users in Azure Database for PostgreSQL Single Server/readme.md

    ![](Media/image0126.png)

-   >Only one Azure AD admin can be created per PostgreSQL server and selection of another one will overwrite the existing Azure AD admin configured for the server.
+   >Only one Azure AD admin can be created per PostgreSQL single server and selection of another one will overwrite the existing Azure AD admin configured for the server.
 You can specify an Azure AD group instead of an individual user to have multiple administrators.
 Note that you will then sign in with the group name for administration purpose

 1. Install Azure CLI